O'Shea last-kick free earns Kerry win over Dubs

 Penalty drama

-The margin was still four in the 30th minute when Kerry were awarded a penalty, with referee Paddy Neilan adjudging that Gavin White had been upended after he had attempted to gather the ball from a Clifford shot coming back off an upright.
+The margin was still four in the 30th minute when Kerry were awarded a penalty, with referee Paddy Neilan adjudging that Gavin White had been upended by Comerford and Lorcan O'Dell after a Clifford shot had come back off an upright.

 However, O'Shea fired his spot-kick straight down the middle which allowed Comerford to stop and then gather, with the Kerry penalty taker perhaps fortunate to avoid sanction for his attempt to lash the rebound to the net, as his foot and knee appeared to make contact with the Dubs keeper.

-Comerford has appeared to indulge in gamesmanship after the awarding of the penalty as he fell to turf clutching his face with nobody appearing to near him at that moment.
+Comerford had appeared to indulge in gamesmanship after the awarding of the penalty as he fell to the turf clutching his face with nobody appearing near him at that moment.

-With John Small in the sin bin at that stage, there was more than a suspicion that it was a clumsy attempt to run the clock.
+With John Small in the sin bin at that stage, there was more than a suspicion that it was a clumsy attempt to run down the clock.

 Despite the missed penalty, another sensational Clifford score, as he beat three challenges, left Kerry 1-8 to 0-6 up at the break.

-A point from substitute Dara Moynihan stretched their lead to six by the 43rd minute but no one in the crowd was surprised to see the Dubs fight their way back into the contest as substitute Paddy Small's point was soon followed by Costello's magnificent low finish past Ryan after Moran has been turned over deep in Dublin territory.
+A point from substitute Dara Moynihan stretched their lead to six by the 43rd minute but no one in the crowd was surprised to see the Dubs fight their way back as substitute Paddy Small's point was soon followed by Costello's magnificent low finish past Ryan after Moran had been turned over deep in Dublin territory.

-Dublin playmaker Ciaran Kilkenny finally escaped the clutches of the outstanding Brian O Beaglaioch to cut Kerry's lead to the minimum by the 46th minute before two scores from the hitherto subdued Paudie Clifford let three between the sides with nine minutes of normal time remaining.
+Dublin playmaker Ciaran Kilkenny finally escaped the clutches of the outstanding Brian O Beaglaioch to cut Kerry's lead to the minimum by the 46th minute before two scores from the hitherto subdued Paudie Clifford let three in it with nine minutes of normal time remaining.

-Inevitably, Dublin kept coming as the outstanding James McCarthy stroked over a majestic score from distance two more Kilkenny efforts had the sides level on 69 minutes as David Clifford's influence on the contest had begun to wane.
+Inevitably, Dublin kept coming as the outstanding James McCarthy stroked over a majestic score from distance before two more Kilkenny efforts had the sides level on 69 minutes as David Clifford's influence on the contest had begun to wane.

-With five minutes of injury time signalled, extra time seemed inevitable as another O'Shea free was cancelled out by Paddy Small's 'mark' point but then came the incredible late drama as the Kenmare landed a place kick for the ages to herald Kingdom joy in the Croke Park cauldron.
+With five minutes of injury time signalled, extra time seemed inevitable as another O'Shea free was cancelled out by Paddy Small's 'mark' point but then came the incredible late drama as the Kenmare man landed a place kick for the ages to herald Kingdom joy in the Croke Park cauldron.

-Subs: D O'Hanlon, R Basquel, A Byrne, D Byrne, S MacMahon, N Scully, R McGarry, A McGowan, C Murphy, P Small, E O'Donnell.
+Not used: D O'Hanlon, R Basquel, A Byrne, R McGarry, A McGowan, E O'Donnell.

-Subs: S Murphy, T Brosnan, K Spillane, P Murphy, M Burns, J O'Connor, J Savage, G Crowley, J O'Shea, D Moynihan, A Spillane.
+Not used: S Murphy, T Brosnan, M Burns, J Savage, G Crowley, J O'Shea